postgresml/postgresml/pgml-cms/blog/korvus-firecrawl-rag-in-a-single-query.md

 This loop allows users to input queries and receive RAG-powered responses based on the crawled and indexed content from the PostgresML blog.

-## Conclusion
+## Wrapping up

-In this guide, we've demonstrated how to create a powerful RAG system using Fire Crawl and Korvus.
-Here's a summary of what we've accomplished:
+We've demonstrated how to create a powerful RAG system using [Firecrawl](https://firecrawl.dev) and [Korvus](https://github.com/postgresml/korvus) – but it’s just a small example of the simplicity of doing RAG in-database, with fewer microservices.

-1. Used Fire Crawl to efficiently scrape content from the PostgresML blog.
-2. Processed and indexed the scraped data using Korvus's Pipeline and Collection.
-3. Implemented RAG with vector search with reranking for accurate information retrieval.

-This is just a small example of what can be done with [Fire Crawl](https://firecrawl.dev) and [Korvus](https://github.com/postgresml/korvus).
-We can't wait to see what you will make!
+It’s faster, cheaper and easier to manage than the common approach to RAG (Vector DB + frameworks + moving your data to the models).
+But don’t take our word for it.
+Try out Firecrawl and Korvus on PostgresML, and see the performance benefits yourself.
+And as always, let us know what you think.